nicolasfara/experiments-2025-FGCS-edge-cloud-intelligence/README.md

-# Experiments TAAS Edge-cloud Intelligence
+# Experiments FGCS Edge-cloud Intelligence

 A customized Alchemist Primer with releases and data analysis ready.